vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/05-horizontal-vs-vertical-slices.md

 </div>

 <!--
-First off, we'll have a quick look at the basic structure of an endpoint.
+First off, we'll have a quick look at the basic structure of an endpoint. [click]

 On the left here we've got a pretty basic view of the sort of architecture that I frequently encounter.
 All of these files would typically be required to implement a single, basic feature &mdash; in this case, a simple request to get a user.